Viva Kerala FC

-Viva Kerala Football Club (also known as Chirag United Club Kerala) was an Indian professional association football club based in the city of Kochi, Kerala, India.
-The club was originally formed in 2004, as Viva Kerala.
-They participated in the National Football League, and I-League, then top tiers of Indian football league system, alongside Kerala Premier League.
+Viva Kerala Football Club (also known as Chirag United Club Kerala) was an Indian professional football club based in the city of Kochi, Kerala.
+The club was originally formed in 2004 as Viva Kerala.
+They participated in the National Football League, and later in the I-League, then the top tier of Indian football league system, alongside the Kerala Premier League.
 The club was dissolved in 2012.

-Chirag United Kerala was one of the most talented and the youngest sides in the I-League, but were referred as one of the unluckiest sides in the league.
+Described as one of the most talented and youngest sides in I-League, Viva Kerala was one of the unluckiest sides in domestic league history.
+The club was briefly managed by noted Indian coach T. K. Chatunni.
+They got dissolved in 2012.

 History

 Formation and journey

-Chirag United Club Kerala was formed on 8 August 2004 in Kochi.
+Viva Kerala was formed on 8 August 2004 in Kochi.
 The club officially took off on 19 August in a ceremony at the FACT grounds.
-The club was formed by a group of businessmen who felt the need for the state's representation in country's top football league, the National Football League (NFL).
+The team was predominantly formed by a group of businessmen who felt the need for the state's representation in country's domestic top flight league, the National Football League (NFL).
 Viva Kerala's name is the result of a contest, won by Dr. P Ramakrishnan of Ernakulam.

-Chirag Kerala won the 2005–06 season of Kerala State Football League, their only regional title.
+The club became registered with Ernakulam District Football Association.
+Later known as "Chirag Kerala", the club won the 2005–06 season of Kerala State Football League, its only regional title.
 In September 2006, they emerged victorious in Tirur All-India Football Tournament in Tirur, beating Travancore Titanium XI 1–0.
-They also reached the final of E. K. Nayanar Memorial Football Gold Cup in 2007 but lost at the end to Ghanaian side Nania Accra FC, by 3–0 margin.
+They also reached the final of E. K. Nayanar Memorial Football Gold Cup in 2007 but lost at the end to the visiting Ghanaian club Nania Accra, by 3–0 margin.